macoun/simple-ai-games/README.md

 The minimax player uses the minimax algorithm to find the next best moves by traversing a tree of game states.

-To play against a minima player, use the option `--player minimax`.
+To play against a minimax player, use the option `--player minimax`.

     python -m connect4 --player minimax